All babies have gas because all babies have digestive systems!

-It’s no wonder our babies spend their days and nights with rip roaring gas!
+It’s no wonder our babies spend their days and nights with rip-roaring gas!
 Since passing gas signals good GI health, these noisy tooting babies are at least happy most often.
 The real problem lies when their gas can’t be passed.
 It becomes trapped in their intestines which can cause bloating and discomfort.
 This inability to pass gas has parents often losing their minds.
 Try these simple prevention tips, along with some tips on how to soothe even the fussiest gassy baby.

 - Does feeding upright sound unnatural?
-Not really, when you think of about how only human babies are fed this way.
+Not really, when you think of how only human babies are fed this way.
 Feeding upright is more natural.
 Need further proof?
 Google nursing pictures of other mammals and you’ll find them always nursing upright.

-Feeding in an upright position has many advantages for the gut.
+Feeding in an upright position has many advantages for the gut:

-How do I to feed upright?
+How do I feed upright?
 Modify your nursing positions.
-Have baby’s tummy facing yours with their butt lower than the breast.
+Have the baby’s tummy facing yours with their butt lower than the breast.
 To bottle feed, hold baby in a sitting up position( about 90°) and externally pace how fast the baby swallows air by offering breaks.
 Remove the bottle after gulping down 1-2 ounces. then restart the feeding when baby has time to rest.

 Burp: While some babies don’t burp well, it’s best practice to always offer between switching breasts if nursing and after an ounce if bottle feeding especially if you heard air being swallowed(big gulps).
 You can also see “air” swallowed with bottle-feeding which makes bubbles appear in the bottle.